mvtea/mvtea.github.io/_pages/outreach.md

 ## Reading course on gravitational theory (*Spring 2018 - Spring 2019*)

 I approached [Professor George Paily](http://gmpailyteaching.weebly.com/) in my sophomore year about learning more about gravitational theory, and he kindly agreed to take me on as a student.
-Starting with tensor calculus and ending with an overview of the spacetime physics of black holes, this "course" further invigorated my passion for strong gravity.
+Starting with tensor calculus and ending with an overview of the physics of black holes, this "course" further invigorated my passion for strong gravity.

 ## Telescope operator (*Fall 2017 - Present*)

-Though the [24" Perkin research telescope](https://www.wesleyan.edu/astro/van-vleck/telescopes.html#24inch) at Wesleyan is undergoing some technical difficulties at the moment (which, as Student Director, I have been working to alleviate), I've been operating the telescope since by freshman fall and hope to be doing the same with the brand-new [24" PlaneWave telescope](https://newsletter.blogs.wesleyan.edu/2020/07/22/new-24-telescope-to-provide-better-research-opportunities-for-astronomy-students-faculty/) in the near future.
+After a (pandemic-interrupted) year of investigation by myself and former colleague Anthony Santini, the  [24" Perkin research telescope](https://www.wesleyan.edu/astro/van-vleck/telescopes.html#24inch) at Wesleyan is once again operational.
+I've been operating the telescope since my freshman fall and will be doing the same with the brand-new [24" PlaneWave telescope](https://newsletter.blogs.wesleyan.edu/2020/07/22/new-24-telescope-to-provide-better-research-opportunities-for-astronomy-students-faculty/) in the near future.

 ## Volunteer, Space Night and Kids' Night @ VVO (*Fall 2019 - Present*)